-The Company has adopted a code of business conduct pursuant to Rule 17j-1 promulgated under the 1940 Act, which applies to, among others, its officers, including its Co-Chief Executive Officers and its Chief Financial Officer, as well as the members of the Board.
-The Company's code of business conduct can be accessed via the Company's website at www.cionbdc.com.
+The Company has adopted a code of business conduct pursuant to Rule 17j-1 promulgated under the 1940 Act, which applies to, among others, the Company's officers, including the Company's Co-Chief Executive Officers and its Chief Financial Officer, as well as the members of the Board.
+The Company's code of business conduct can be accessed via its website at www.cionbdc.com.
 The Company intends to disclose any amendments to or waivers of required provisions of the code of business conduct on Form 8-K or on the Company's website.